jrihon/Ducque/README.md

         Usage - $ python main.py --Daedalus INPUTFILE
         The inputfile is read in and the sequence is built accordingly.

+        At any given time, there are two (2) flags in total that should be involved in the Daedalus - Nucleic Acid Builder.

+        --sequence SEQUENCE
-        Only valid input in the file just a string of the required nucleotides, separated by a comma and then a space :
+            Only valid input in the file just a string of the required nucleotides, separated by a comma and then a space.
                 Example: dT, dC, dA, dA, dC, dG, dG, dT, dA

+        --complement COMPLEMENT
+            The complement flag denotes the structure of the complementary strand The following strings are valid inputs : homo (homoduplex)    DNA (DNA complementary)    RNA (RNA complementary) A list of nucleotides is also a valid input, if one wants to specify the complementary strand.
+                Example: --complement homo
+                Example: --complement dT, dA, dC, dC, dG, dT, dT, dG, dA

 - #### Randomise: